Lianne La Havas: 2015–19: Blood

 After touring was completed for her first album, La Havas and her mother travelled to Jamaica.
 During the trip, La Havas was inspired to write new material, which would eventually become part of her second album.
 She gave a live performance for her family and producer, Stephen McGregor, who would later co-produce her forthcoming album.
 Many of the songs were inspired by La Havas' reconnection to her Greek and Jamaican heritage.
 The first single of the album, "Unstoppable", premiered for streaming on 1 April 2015.
 The single, which was co-written with Paul Epworth, was officially released in the UK on 1 June 2015.
 Its music video premiered on 12 May 2015 on La Havas' official YouTube channel.
 The full album, called Blood, was released on 31 July 2015 for physical and digital formats.
 La Havas toured in the UK and Europe in support of album from mid-May to September 2015.
 The album was nominated for Best Urban Contemporary Album at the 58th Annual Grammy Awards.

 La Havas features twice on Rudimental's album, We the Generation (2015), on the songs "Needn't Speak" and "Breath".
-She appeared on the popular "The Late Show with Stephen Colbert" on CBS in the United States on 27 October 2015, singing with Colbert's regular band, New Orleans jazz bandleader Jon Batiste and Stay Human.
+She appeared on The Late Show with Stephen Colbert on CBS in the United States on 27 October 2015, singing with Colbert's regular band, New Orleans jazz bandleader Jon Batiste and Stay Human.
 She also performed a Tiny Desk Concert on NPR in October 2015.

+In 2016 La Havas supported Coldplay on the European and Latin American legs of their A Head Full of Dreams world tour.

 La Havas lately plays a hollow-bodied 1964 Harmony Alden Stratotone guitar, which is put through a Fender Hot Rod Deluxe amp on stage with her band.
-For solo gigs she uses a SansAmp DI'd, and a Roland CUBE amp is used for practice.
+For solo gigs she uses a SansAmp DI, and a Roland CUBE amp is used for practice.

 2020: Lianne La Havas

-La Havas released "Bittersweet" on 25 February 2020 as the lead single from her upcoming self-titled album, Lianne La Havas.
+La Havas released "Bittersweet" on 25 February 2020 as the lead single from her self-titled album, Lianne La Havas.
 On 4 May 2020, La Havas released the second single "Paper Thin" and announced that the album would be released on 17 July 2020.
-Recording of the album took place between October 2019 and December 2019, with sessions taking place in London, Bath, LA and New York.
+Recording of the album took place between October 2019 and December 2019, with sessions taking place in London, Bath, Los Angeles and New York City.
 The album's production was handled by La Havas along with long-term collaborator Matt Hales, co-producers Beni Giles and Sam Crowe, and guest co-producer Mura Masa.